 Note: Proprietary values are blurred at the request of the RevCent users who were kind enough to share these panels.

-The user was advertising on AdWords and would amend the landing page URL with the gclid.
-This enabled the user to view subscription renewal success rates over time based on the originating AdWords keyword.
+This enabled the user to view subscription renewal success rates over time based on the originating ad keyword.